k2view-academy/K2View-Academy/articles/39_fabric_catalog/01_catalog_overview.md

 <studio>

-Note that when using the .NET Studio, few setup steps must be taken prior to running the Discovery process.
-Some solution limitations are applied, for example the Logical Unit creation based on the Catalog is not available in the .NET Studio.
+Note that when using the Desktop Studio, few setup steps must be taken prior to running the Discovery process.

+Click here for the [Catalog Setup Guide for Desktop Studio](99_catalog_setup_guide.md).

 </studio>